heathensoft/lwjgl-guide/guide/chapter07.md

 need to know how it should interpret the continuous array of bytes (texture data).
 How many color channels are there, what's the size of each component, should the values be normalized in the shader, should they even be interpreted as colors at all?
 Etc.

-I encourage you to read about the [image formats](https://www.khronos.org/opengl/wiki/Image_Format).
+I encourage you to read about [image formats](https://www.khronos.org/opengl/wiki/Image_Format).

 The TextureFormat class (enum) is a collection of common image formats and related values.

 #### Texture Target